+Upon completion of the specialist training, trainees are expected to have acquired the Generic Professional Competencies as stated in the Physician Training under the Hong Kong College of Physicians, and able to demonstrate a satisfactory knowledge and professional competency in the various aspects of Genetics and Genomics as described below:
-The trainee shall acquire a thorough understanding of the structure and functions of the human genome, inheritance pattern, molecular genetics, mechanisms of mutation and polymorphism, advances in gene sequencing technologies, selection and interpretation of genomic tests, ethics and counselling.
-Subject to his/her specialty(ies), the trainee should be familiar with:

-- major genetic practice in adult medicine, including but not limited to genetics and genomics of common and rare diseases; - genetics of pathogens and infectious diseases and how the information can be applied at clinical, hospital management and community levels; - 3. principles and clinical relevance of pharmacogenomics in the setting of not only specialist but also general medicine, in which polypharmacy is frequently encountered.
-Trainee should be able to apply such information in clinical practice, and in partnership with clinical pharmacologists and pharmacists.
+- 1 Knowledge in Genetic and Genomics, including a thorough understanding of the structure and functions of the human genome, inheritance pattern, molecular genetics, mechanisms of mutation and polymorphism, advances in gene sequencing technologies, selection and interpretation of genomic tests, ethics and counselling. - 2.
+Subject to the specialty(ies) one had already attained, the trainee should be familiar with: - 2.1 Major genetic practice in adult medicine, including but not limited to genetics and genomics of common and rare diseases; - 2.2 Managing patients and families suffering from known or suspected genetic diseases - 2.3 The principles and methodology involved in genome-wide association studies of complex and polygenic diseases and how such information can be integrated into polygenic risk score to predict patient susceptibility to these diseases and related complication. - 2.4 Genetics of pathogens and infectious diseases and how the information can be applied at clinical, hospital management and community levels; - 2.5 Principles and clinical relevance of pharmacogenomics in the setting of not only specialist but also general medicine, in which polypharmacy is frequently encountered.
+Trainee should be able to apply such information in clinical practice, and in partnership with clinical pharmacologists and pharmacists. - 2.6 The principles, guidance and laws regarding medical ethics and confidentiality in the delivery of genetic care. - 3 Recognizing one's limitation in the vast field of genetics and promptly refer clients to relevant specialists for advice on genome interpretation and joint care, when need arises. - 4 Leading or collaborating in a multidisciplinary team in the delivery of genetic care if necessary. - (B) Procedural Competency - 1 Ability to perform a pedigree analysis.

-(B) Experience

-The trainee should be directly involved in the management and delivery of genetics services for patients primarily within the remit of his/her specialty(ies) while offering support and advice under supervision to other major genetics practices.
-The trainee should develop competence in the utilization and interpretation of various genetic tests to guide the diagnosis, risk stratification, treatment decision, response monitoring and prognostication of various conditions with genetic basis, as well as counselling of patients and families.

-(C) Skills

-The trainee must acquire sufficient background knowledge in genetics and genomics through guided learning or exposure to clinical-laboratory review sessions on genomic interpretation.

-The trainee should be able to perform a pedigree analysis, become familiar with various diagnostic techniques in genetic and genomic tests, including but not limited to karyotyping and FISH analysis; Polymerase Chain Reaction-based assays; Sanger Sequencing; Next Generation Sequencing and their interpretation with particular reference to the underlying principles as well as limitations of panel-based tests, exome sequencing and whole genome sequencing.
-In addition, the trainee should understand the principles and methodology involved in genome-wide association studies of complex and polygenic diseases and how such information can be integrated into polygenic risk score to predict patient susceptibility to these diseases and related complication.
-Furthermore, he/she needs to acquire the ability to present genetic information to patients in a sensitive and understanding manner in order to assist them to make informed decisions, independently or in collaboration with genetic counsellors.
+- 2 Familiar with various diagnostic techniques in genetic and genomic tests, including but not limited to karyotyping and FISH analysis; Polymerase Chain Reaction-based assays; Sanger Sequencing; Next Generation Sequencing and their interpretation with particular reference to the underlying principles as well as limitations of panel-based tests, exome sequencing and whole genome sequencing. - 3 Ability in the application and interpretation of various genetic tests to guide the diagnosis, risk stratification, treatment decision, response monitoring and prognostication of various conditions with genetic basis, as well as counselling of patients and families. - 4 Ability to present genetic information to patients in a sensitive and understanding manner in order to assist them to make informed decisions, independently or in collaboration with genetic counsellors.